gladex/DMAP/README.md

 All the curated reference sources and read-to-use pan-cancer analysis results are deposited at this GitHub portal.
 We continuously update and revise the contents of this package and related results.
 Suggestions or advices to pan-cancer analysis repository, PanCanMAP, are very welcome to me at bh.tang@outlook.com.

-Any citation or usage of the package, please cite:
+Any citation or usage of the package, please kindly cite:

 Tang, B.; Zhou, Y.; Wang, C.-M.; Huang, T.H.M.; Jin, V.X.
 Integration of DNA methylation and gene transcription across nineteen cell types reveals cell type-specific and genomic region-dependent regulatory patterns.
 Scientific Reports 2017, 7, 3626.

-[EFG@HHU | BHT | Last update: 2017/04/15]
+[BHT | EFG@HHU | Last update: 2017/06/15]